 Those alternate histories aren't true.
 Jesus didn't marry Mary Magdalene, and he didn't go west to start a family.
 There's no real evidence for that, just a lot of suppositions and wishful thinking.

 What is true is that the gnostics of the 2nd century had all sorts of varying ideas, all of them claiming to be based on Jesus and all of them claiming they got their gnostic wisdom somewhere other than the apostles.
-Yet all of them were different, each gnostic leader having his own special brand of revelation.
+Yet all of them were different, each gnostic leader having his own special brand of revelation. ("Every one of them generates something new, day by day, according to his ability, for no one is deemed 'perfect' who does not develop among them some mighty fictions."--Irenaeus, Against Heresies I:18:1, c.
+185)

 In the meantime, Christians were united in one holy life with one simple, basic faith that God Almighty, the Creator, had sent his Son to earth to save the earth and that all who believe in him can receive the Spirit of God, know God, and be forgiven of all their past sins.